-Section 175 of the Education Act 2002 places a duty on local authorities (in relation to their education functions, and governing bodies of maintained schools and further education institutions, which include sixth-form colleges) to exercise their functions with a view to safeguarding and promoting the welfare of children who are pupils at a school, or who are students under 18 years of age attending further education institutions.
-The same duty applies to independent schools (which include Academies and free schools) by virtue of regulations made under section 157 of the same Act.
+Section 175 of the Education Act 2002 places a duty on local authorities (in relation to their education functions, and Local Governing Bodies of maintained Trusts and further education institutions, which include sixth-form colleges) to exercise their functions with a view to safeguarding and promoting the welfare of children who are pupils at a Trust, or who are students under 18 years of age attending further education institutions.
+The same duty applies to independent Trusts (which include Academies and free Trusts) by virtue of regulations made under section 157 of the same Act.

-Working Together to Safeguard Children (DfE 2018) provides additional guidance which makes it clear that protecting children from harm and promoting their welfare depends upon a shared responsibility and effective joint working between different agencies:
+Working Together to Safeguard Children (DfE 2023) provides additional guidance which makes it clear that protecting children from harm and promoting their welfare depends upon a shared responsibility and effective joint working between different agencies: